 Professor of Classics

 Professor of Classics.
 His chief area of research is the historical development of the Greek language, and he is particularly interested in the syntax of the Greek verb, particles and prepositions, and the role of bilingualism in shaping Jewish and Christian Greek.
-He is the author of Expressions of Agency in Ancient Greek (Cambridge, 2005) and Expressions of Time in Ancient Greek (Cambridge, 2014), and, most recently, a general introduction to six different ancient and medieval languages, How Dead Languages Work (Oxford, 2020).
+He is the author of Expressions of Agency in Ancient Greek (Cambridge, 2005), Expressions of Time in Ancient Greek (Cambridge, 2014), and, most recently, a general introduction to six different ancient and medieval languages, How Dead Languages Work (Oxford, 2020).

 My research is centered on the historical development of the Greek language.
 Why does a Greek author use one syntactic construction rather than another similar one?
 How do the reasons for the choice of construction change over time?
 To what extent do the genre of the text and contact with other languages play a role in such variation?

-In my most recent book, Expressions of Time in Ancient Greek (CUP, 2014), I analyze the conditions under which Greek authors, especially writers of Classical prose and Koine, use not only the genitive, dative, and accusative of time, but also the numerous competing constructions with prepositions.
+In Expressions of Time in Ancient Greek (CUP, 2014), I analyze the conditions under which Greek authors, especially writers of Classical prose and Koine, use not only the genitive, dative, and accusative of time, but also the numerous competing constructions with prepositions.
 For a wider audience, I have also just published How Dead Languages Work (OUP, 2020), a guided tour through the features that give Greek, Latin, Old English, Sanskrit, Old Irish, and Biblical Hebrew each its own linguistic personality.
 Currently, I am working on a linguistic history of Greek prose style, and future projects include a reference handbook on Greek prepositions.

 - Expressions of Agency in Ancient Greek (Cambridge University Press, 2005)